haumeamagma/NBCU01/intro/intro2/README.md

-# New hire event configuration in SAP SuccessFactors (for your information only)
+# New Hire event configuration in SAP SuccessFactors (for your information only)

 To enable the <b>New Hire</b> event in SAP SuccessFactors(SFSF) Employee Central, the following configuration steps has already been done by the session owner for you.
 This section is for your understanding only.